brandur/sorg/content/fragments-drafts/origin.md

 [sign up](https://brandur.org/newsletter).

 [2] At the cost of some false positives for users who land on the page and decide not to sign up.
-Luckily, dethawing a small Go app is not an overly expensive operation.
+Luckily, unidling a small Go app is not an overly expensive operation.

 [csrf]: https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)